franzflasch/leiwand_rv32/README.md

 ```

 ## Synthesizing:
-There is also a design which can be synthesized into a iCE40 FPGA using the opensource toolchain Yosys.
+There is also a design which can be synthesized into an iCE40 FPGA using the opensource toolchain Yosys.

 Tools needed:
 * yosys